 By combining several operations into a single pass, you can not only prepare a quality seedbed, but also reduce the costs of soil cultivation.
 The Crushbar leveller or a levelling bar break the rough furrow well and level the surface; the tine or gamma tip section create a loosened soil structure, and the efficient combination of rollers provide the perfect soil structure with final surface compaction, which is prevented from evaporation.

-“We have become the most important global supplier of technology with a working width from 3 to 18.2 metres in this machine category thanks to the long-term development and testing.”
+“We have become the most important global supplier of technology with a working width from 10 to 59.7 feet in this machine category thanks to the long-term development and testing.”

 The VERSATILL VO_PROFI cultivators have proven to be effective, especially in fields with larger quantities of crop residue, or when processing wet soil.
-When compared with compactors, these cultivators have a higher throughput, and in combination with narrow chisels, they can easily process soil in depths exceeding 15 centimetres.VERSATILE VO_PROFI Cultivator
+When compared with compactors, these cultivators have a higher throughput, and in combination with narrow chisels, they can easily process soil in depths exceeding 5.9 inches.VERSATILE VO_PROFI Cultivator

 The rotary harrow with active working parts (rotors with spikes) used to be a very popular tool for soil cultivation.
 Their popularity declined with the advent and development of zero-tillage technologies.
 However, it still remains a popular machine on many important global markets such as France, Italy, Poland and Great Britain.

 The rotary harrow is suitable for heavy, hard and dry soils.
-The active working parts that intensely mix and crumble soil up to a depth of 20 centimetres are an advantage of the rotary harrow.
+The active working parts that intensely mix and crumble soil up to a depth of 8 inches are an advantage of the rotary harrow.
 Thanks to that, the seedbed is cultivated evenly at the set depth level, soil is aerated and shows sufficient porosity of the individual soil particles.

 The STRIEGEL-PRO straw harrow is an ideal solution for early spring cultivation of lighter soils, or for opening, warming up and aerating heavier soils and acceleration their drying.
 In combination with the Crushbar leveller, the straw harrow levels the topsoil layer and any coarse unevenness.
 The tine section aerates and warms up the soil layers.
 The last two tine rows can be set at a different working angle, which allows it to achieve an excellent levelling effect.BEDNAR Straw Harrows